Q: How many roof slates do I need per square metre (m2)?

 Q: Is Chinese roof slate good in comparison to Spanish or Welsh?

 A: We’ve heard and seen the horror stories of certain Chinese slates in the past, we’ve also seen our fair share of poor Spanish and Welsh slates.
 It all boils down to who you’re buying from, and where the rock is sourced.
 Our Chinese slate is quarried in South East China, where the rock is beautiful to work with, splits easily – resulting in slates of uniform thickness, and presenting minimal pyrite.
-There are virtually no noticeable pyrite inclusions in our Chinese Emperor slates.
-If your Chinese Slate has the certification to prove it’s an A1-S1-T1 slate (which ours do) then there is no logical reason to dismiss the Emperor slate with it’s traditional cut edges and flat even split.
+There are virtually no noticeable pyrite inclusions in our Canton Ultra slates.
+If your Chinese Slate has the certification to prove it’s an A1-S1-T1 slate (which ours do) then there is no logical reason to dismiss the Canton Ultra slate with it’s traditional cut edges and flat even split.

 Q: What’s a good alternative to Welsh Roof Slate?